Boiler (song)

 "Boiler" is a song by the American nu metal band Limp Bizkit.
 It was released on July 10, 2001, as the fifth and final single from their third studio album, Chocolate Starfish and the Hot Dog Flavored Water (2000).
 Guitar World described the song as "an old-school, L.L.
 Cool J.-style rap ballad".

-There was a limited edition Gold numbered version of this single that includes DVD music videos from the band.
-The music video was directed by David Meyers and Fred Durst, and was filmed in Portugal.
+The song peaked at No. 30 on the US Billboards Mainstream Rock Tracks chart.
+It also charted in several other countries, including Portugal, where it peaked at number two.
+There was a limited-edition gold numbered version of this single that includes DVD music videos from the band.
+The music video was directed by David Meyers and Fred Durst and was filmed in Portugal.

-The song peaked at 30 on Modern Rock charts.